-Right off the bat, you’ll be tempted to look at your overall scores.
+Milliseconds after the survey closes, you’ll likely be tempted to look at overall scores.
 But while high-level averages might give you a pulse on how the organization is doing as a whole, you won’t be able to diagnose issues without more detail.
 Dive even deeper by filtering your survey results by specific characteristics, including:

 - Job category (full-time, part-time, contractor)

 - Office location

 In doing so, you might discover both positive and problematic outliers.
 For example, if certain demographics report feeling disengaged or excluded from company culture, that might call for new diversity and inclusion goals.
 Conversely, maybe one department or office location is significantly more engaged than the rest of the company.
 In setting any next steps, you may want to look at what that segment is doing differently.

 Have a hypothesis that you’d like to test with your survey?
 Try to keep potential cross-sections in mind before sending out your next survey.
 Having these fields in your survey tool or HR information system (HRIS) will make it much easier to reconcile your data and filter results.

 3. Consider context and benchmarks.